aleimba/bac-genomics-scripts/sam_insert-size/README.md

 - -i, -input

-Input SAM file or piped STDIN (-) from a BAM file e.g. with ['samtools view'](http://www.htslib.org/doc/samtools-1.1.html) from [Samtools](http://www.htslib.org/)
+    Input SAM file or piped *STDIN* (-) from a BAM file e.g. with [`samtools view`](http://www.htslib.org/doc/samtools-1.1.html) from [Samtools](http://www.htslib.org/)

 - -a, -align

     **Default method:** Align method to calculate insert size statistics, includes only reads which are mapped in a proper/concordant pair (as determined by the mapper).
 Excludes option **-p**.

 **or**

 - -p, -percentile

     Percentile method to calculate insert size statistics, includes only read pairs with an insert size within the 10th and the 90th percentile range of all mapped read pairs.
 However, the frequency distribution as well as the histogram will be plotted with the 'raw' insert size data before percentile filtering.
 Excludes option **-a**.

 ### Optional options

 - -h, -help

     Help (perldoc POD)

 - -d, -distro

     Create distribution histograms for the insert sizes and read lengths with [R](http://www.r-project.org/).
 The calculated median and mean (that are printed to *STDOUT*) are plotted as vertical lines into the histograms.
 Use it to control the correctness of the statistical calculations.

 - -f, -frequencies

     Print the frequencies of the insert sizes and read lengths to tab-delimited files 'ins_frequency.txt' and 'read_frequency.txt', respectively.

 - -max, -max_ins_cutoff

     Set a maximal insert size cutoff, all insert sizes above this cutoff will be discarded (doesn't affect read length).
 With **-min** and **-max** you can basically run both methods, by first running the script with **-p** and then using the 10th and 90th percentile of the 'raw data' as **-min** and **-max** for option **-a**.

 - -min, -min_ins_cutoff

     Set a minimal insert size cutoff [default = 1]

 - -n, -num_read

     Number of reads to sample for the calculations from the start of the SAM/BAM file.
 Significant statistics can usually be calculated from a fraction of the total SAM/BAM alignment file.

 - -xlim_i, -xlim_ins

-Set an upper limit for the x-axis of the **'R'** **insert size** histogram, overriding automatic truncation of the histogram tail.
+    Set an upper limit for the x-axis of the **'R' insert size** histogram, overriding automatic truncation of the histogram tail.
 The default cutoff is one and a half times the third quartile Q3 (75th percentile) value.
 The minimal cutoff is set to the lowest insert size automatically.
 Forces option **-d**.

 - -xlim_r, -xlim_read

-Set an upper limit for the x-axis of the optional **'R'** **read length** histogram.
+    Set an upper limit for the x-axis of the optional **'R' read length** histogram.
 Default value is as in **-xlim_i**.
 Forces option **-d**.

 - -v, -version

     Print version number to *STDERR*

 ## Output

 - *STDOUT*

     Calculated stats are printed to *STDOUT*

 - ./results

     All **optional** output files are stored in this results folder

-- (ins_frequency.txt)
+- (./results/ins_frequency.txt)

     Frequencies of insert size 'raw data', tab-delimited

-- (ins_histo.pdf)
+- (./results/ins_histo.pdf)

     Distribution histogram for the insert size 'raw data'

-- (read_frequency.txt)
+- (./results/read_frequency.txt)

     Frequencies of read lengths, tab-delimited

-- (read_histo.pdf)
+- (./results/read_histo.pdf)

     Distribution histogram for the read lengths.
 Not informative if there's no variation in the read lengths.

 ## Run environment